 Best of all, they do not create hiding places for rats like exotic evergreen ornamnetal plants do.

 If you’re interested in guidance, call us for an Urban Wildlife Habitat Inspection.

 3. Research a Nest Box

-A nest box or bird house may not attract birds to your property directly, but can be a great way to enhance viewing.
+A nest box or bird house can be a great way to get around bird feeders attracting rats.
 Before installing a nest box, think of what bird species you’d like to live there.
 If you’re a birdwatcher, perhaps you have a few favorite species.

-Personally I love to listen to and watch red-winged blackbirds, killdeer, barn swallows, herons, egrets, various ducks, gulls, osprey and bald eagles.
-Water fowl is my favorite to seek and enjoy watching.
+Personally I love to go to a wetland for birding.
+Listening to and watch red-winged blackbirds, killdeer, barn swallows, herons, egrets, various ducks, gulls, osprey and bald eagles and water fowl is my favorite.
 Other folks enjoy tiny little house finches, yellow finches, grosbeaks, warblers, nuthatches, or chunkier crows and scrub jays.

 Homeowners with premium habitat may enjoy watching cedar waxwings, varied thrush, spotted towhee or other less common backyard visitors.

 Either way do some research on box size and style, entry hole diameter, hanging height, and general habitat for your favorite bird species.
 You may also delight in studying these bird species ecologically.

 Enjoy researching what native shrubs and trees they typically favored.
 Consider planting a designated habitat plant to attract your favorite birds without encouraging rats.